Django middleware for handling of external identities.

 The ext: prefixed groups have to be already created in Django database for the user membership to be updated in them.

-In the MIDDLEWARE list (or MIDDLEWARE_CLASSES, on Django 1.9 and older), this middleware has to be listed after the authenticating middleware, for example
+In the MIDDLEWARE list, this middleware has to be listed after the authenticating middleware, for example

 MIDDLEWARE = [ ... 'django.contrib.auth.middleware.AuthenticationMiddleware', 'django.contrib.auth.middleware.PersistentRemoteUserMiddleware', 'identity.external.RemoteUserAttrMiddleware', ... ]